singul4ri7y/promit/README.md

 ## Why
 <img src= "logos/logo.jpg" type= "image/jpg" align= "right" width= "350" />

-<p text-align= "justified">Well the idea is very simple.
+<p style= "text-align:justified;">Well the idea is very simple.
 I started my programming journey as a Web Developer.
 As I got deeper inside the computer science stuff and programming languages, I reinvented my interests in Low-Level things such as kernel development, memory managements, operating systems, compiler design, etc. At the same time, I got into high school (At the time of writing, I'm 19 BTW).
 I met a very fascinating person, who is one of my dearest friends named <b>Meraj Hossain Promit</b>.
 He was a real inspiration.
 A lot of thing went through.
 Long story short, when I was a first year at high school, I promised him that I would make a full fledged programming language with the honor of his name under age of 20.
 You can see the rest.</p>

 ## Build
 ### Prerequisites :